-&lt;sup>252 UN Department of Economic and Social Affairs., Handbook for Legislation on Violence against comprehensive policy framework, such as national action plan or strategy.
-In legislation can't addition, such be effectively implemented without adequate funding, which impose on the states and municipalities to take budgetary and administrative measures to ensure the rights of women to live without violence.
+It has to be said also, that with some sort of crimes including those typical for DV in many legal systems, civil actions have advantages over criminal proceedings.
+Even when the law is recognized and implemented on the national level, many issues might arise, especially when such implementation is not supported with comprehensive policy framework, such as national action plan or strategy.
+In addition. such legislation can't effectively implemented without adequate funding, which impose on the states and municipalities to take budgetary and administrative measures to ensure the rights of women to live without violence.
 In the context of amount and diversity of documents, the weakest legal protection systems towards GBV are found in Western Asia and Africa while strongest systems are in place in Europe and North America.
-Nevertheless, the law might vary from practice to practice in different countries.255
+Nevertheless, the law might vary from practice to practice in different countries.
+255